cesardeltoroc/reading-notes/README.md

 ## This would be a heading in H2 html

-This is cesar I love yo partice code in general.
+This is cesar I love to partice code in general.

 ### This is how I will keep mysefl in a growth mindset.